 We set our programmes of study according to the needs of all abilities within our School, and differentiate appropriately within the classroom to ensure that every student learns and makes progress.
 We endeavour to make the learning experience holistic for all children, developing their individual talents and strengths and supporting their weaker areas.
 Our curriculum is intended at all times to provide the fullest and broadest experience for every child.
 Interaction with the community, participation in matches against other schools, and in competitions further enhances the pupil’s learning.

 Students for whom English is an Additional Language

 Pupils are given additional support in English if this is not their first language.
 In the classroom the teacher is careful to ensure that all pupils can understand and take part in all learning, and make the necessary adjustments to their learning plans.
 Some children have additional language support, given by a specialist teacher.

 Special Educational Needs (including Learning Difficulties and/or Disabilities)

 This Policy should be read in conjunction with the Special Educational Needs Policy.

 The teacher’s knowledge of their pupils, as well as experience as a professional, and parental concerns/observations is used to help identify individual needs and guide interventions.
 Concerns are highlighted to the school’s SENCo – who in consultation with the teacher, pupil and parents may do some screening or observations before setting a course of action.
-This might include changes to teaching materials, resources or style that reduce barriers to learning, or a programme of support.
-Regardless, steps are taken appropriate to the ages and aptitudes of the pupils.
+This might include making reasonable changes to teaching materials, facilities, resources or style that reduce barriers to learning.
+Steps are taken appropriate to the ages and aptitudes of the pupils.